PAP Deploys Over 140 Foreign Scholarship Beneficiaries - THISDAYLIVE

 “When the President appointed me last year, he gave me a mandate and that is to take this programme to the people.
 That is what we are doing.

 “We have other aspects of the PAP.
-However, this foreign post-graduate scholarship deployment takes cognisance of professional areas that are industry-competitive.
+However, this foreign post-graduate scholarship deployment takes cognizance of professional areas that are industry-competitive.
 We also deploy beneficiaries for other programmes in-country.”

-He, therefore, advised them to shun distractions and take their studies seriously to justify the Federal Government’s investment in their education, and be good ambassadors of their families, communities, the Niger Delta and the country.
+He, therefore, advised them to shun distractions and take their studies seriously in order to justify the federal government’s investment in their education, and be good ambassadors of their families, communities, the Niger Delta and the country.